SproutyLabs/SproutyDialogs/README.md

 ## About

 The goal of this plugin is to provide an **easy-to-use, customizable and extensible** way to create dialogues without having to build your own system, because depending on the game, can be a huge and complex task.
-There are many amazing dialogue system plugins out there, but I felt that none of them offered all the features I wanted, so I make my own.

 I started making this dialogue system for my game [One Cake Day](https://kazymila.itch.io/one-cake-day), and future projects, but then it became an entire editor (...and a year of work!), so I decided to make it a full plugin!
 I hope it helps you build your narrative more easily and improve your workflow!